 Best for applying with a co-applicant: SoFi

 Why SoFi stands out: SoFi lets people apply for a personal loan with a co-applicant.
 If your credit needs some work, applying with a co-applicant who has good credit may improve your chances of qualifying for a loan or snagging a lower interest rate.
-Two other lenders in our ranking, Wells Fargo and LightStream, also let you add co-applicants.
-But SoFi stands out from these lenders because of its member perks and prequalification option.
+LightStream also lets you add co-applicants.
+But SoFi stands out because of its member perks and prequalification option.

 Here’s what you should know about SoFi personal loans.